Set List (The Frames album)

 Set List is the second live album by Dublin-based rock band The Frames.
 It was recorded live in Dublin's Vicar Street venue in November 2002.
-The inside cover reads "for mic" in reference to Mic Christopher, the late musician and friend of the band.
+The inside cover reads "for mic" in reference to Mic Christopher, musician and friend of the band.

 This was the first album by the band to reach #1 in the Irish Album Charts.